 - traumatic brain injury

-- Parkinson’s disease (a degenerative disease caused by loss of dopamine-producing brain cells)
+disease caused by loss of dopamine-producing brain cells

-- multiple sclerosis (a condition in which your immune system attacks your brain and spinal cord)
+which your immune system attacks your brain and spinal cord

 How Are Tremors Diagnosed?

 Sometimes, tremors are considered normal.
 When you’re under a lot

 of stress or experiencing anxiety or fear, tremors may occur.
 Once the feeling

 subsides, the tremor usually stops.
 Tremors are also often part of medical